-The proposed Countywide BRT network includes two potential BRT corridors in Glenmont: Georgia Avenue (MD 97) from Silver Spring to Olney; and Randolph Road from White Flint to Glenmont, with a possible extension east to the Prince George's County line.
+The proposed Countywide BRT network includes two BRT corridors in Glenmont: a previously approved corridor on Georgia Avenue (MD 97) from Glenmont to Olney; and a potential corridor on Randolph Road from White Flint to Glenmont, with a possible extension east to the Prince George's County line.
 There are currently several completed and ongoing BRT studies that assess the minimum requirements for operations and necessary right-of-way for the proposed BRT network.